mypaint/mypaint/po/README.md

 Before you send your changes, please make sure that your changes are based on the current development (git) version of MyPaint.

-We prefer changes as git merge requests, but if you do not know git just send a unified diff or the updated .po file along with your name to: jononor (AT) gmail.com
+We prefer changes as Github pull requests, but if you do not know git just send a unified diff or the updated .po file along with your name to: a.t.chadwick (AT) gmail.com

 If you are interested in keeping the transalation up to date, please subscribe to mypaint-discuss (AT) gna.org